cloudboss/bossimage/README.md

 * `port` - type: _integer_, default: 22

  The port used to connect with Ansible.
-If `inventory_args` is defined, this value will be ignored. `ansible_port` should be put into `inventory_args` instead.
+If `inventory_args` is defined, this value will be ignored, and `ansible_port` should be put into `inventory_args` instead.

 * `associate_public_ip_address` - type: _bool_, default: `true`